vishwamraval/ECEN-758-Final-Project-Group8/README.md

 This will compute the accuracy, precision, recall, F1 score, display the confusion matrix for all 47 DTD classes, and print the classification report.

-# How to run the website
+## How to run inference on test images

 1. install streamlit and pillow, `pip install streamlit pillow`
 2. Make sure the `resnet18_dtd_best.pth` file is in the same directory as the `resnetmodel_website.py`.